OkelleyDevelopment/Graph-Exploration/README.md

 Author: Nicholas O'Kelley

 ## Motivation
-The motivation was to allow me to further my research in graph theory while also using a different programming language/paradigm to achieve another Graph based program.
+The motivation was to allow further research in graph theory as applied in Computer Science while also using an Object Oriented Language to achieve my goals.
 Most of the algorithms were learned from books, general lectures and/or just reading the wiki pages and watching some videos.

 This program allows the user to load in a text file representing a graph